-Two CIA agents, Tuck and Frank who are also best friends, have been benched because someone's after them.
-Tuck is divorced with a son whom he's not close to and Frank is a ladies man.
-Tuck decides to try and find someone so he places his profile on a dating website.
-Lauren, a woman also looking for a guy sees Tuck's profile and goes with him.
-She later bumps into Frank and he hits on her and she goes out with him.
+CIA agents and best friends Tuck and FDR have been benched because someone's after them.
+Tuck is divorced and not close to his son; FDR is a ladies' man.
+Tuck places his profile on a dating site; Lauren sees it and goes out with him.
+She later bumps into FDR; he hits on her and she goes out with him.
 She's intrigued by both of them.
-When they learn that they're dating the same girl, they agree to let her choose.
-But both can't help but use their skills to keep tabs on her and each other.
-And also sabotage each other's dates with her.Written by
+When they learn they're both dating her, they agree to let her choose, but they can't help using their skills to keep tabs on her and each other, and sabotage each other's dates with her.Written by

 All eyes are up.

 Mission is a go.
 Repeat, you are green to go.
 Intercept and apprehend the Heinrich brothers.
 Secure the device.
 And remember, this mission is covert.

 See more »

 Home video releases of the film contain three alternate endings.
 In the first alternate ending, Lauren is kidnapped and taken to a warehouse alongside FDR and Tuck, where she is forced to choose which one of them will be killed by the other.
 The ensuing action leads to the car chase featured at the end of the film.
 The second alternate ending shows Lauren choosing Tuck over FDR, with FDR carrying on life as a singleton.
 The third and final alternate ending sees FDR holding Tuck after the final explosion, as Lauren looks on.
 See more »

 Written by Sade (as Helen Adu) and Ray St. John (as Raymond William St. John)

 Courtesy of Sony Music Entertainment (UK) Limited and Epic Records